KowalskiAnalyze/Medicare_Part_B_Spending_Portfolio_Project/sql_walkthrough.md

 > **NOTE**: For readability and to save space, we’ll omit the full CTE definition in the remaining queries.
 Assume that the CTE has been declared above each future query in this walkthrough and is available for use.

-You can always double-check by verifying that all the years are present:
+We can always double-check by verifying that all the years are present:

 ```sql
 -- Selects one of each year from the year column in the combined table for verfication.